Dynamic Interest Rate Model

 Threshold Parameters:

-increaseThreshold: Point above vertex where multiplier increases.
+increaseThresholdStart: Point above vertex where multiplier increases.

-decreaseThreshold: Point below vertex where multiplier decreases.
+decreaseThresholdEnd: Point above vertex where multiplier decreases.

 decayRate: Rate at which elevated multipliers naturally decrease.